APPLICATIONS OPEN FOR MAY 2023

-Our negotiated, flexible learning approach enables you to design a bespoke curriculum, following our modular framework: set your own goals, define what you want to learn and build your own unique learning pathway to get there.
+Our flexible learning approach enables you to negotiate your own curriculum (following our modular framework), set your own goals, define what skills and knowledge you need to acquire and then to build your own learning pathway to get there, whilst at the same time producing a portfolio of creative work.

 I met and retained network contacts with professionals of all levels in the industry during and through the course.
 I now have a resource of practitioners in the life cycle of filmmaking who are practically my virtual team.